OliviaKeiter/building-out-loud/05-i-built-a-business-in-a-day.md

 # 05. i built a business in a day (and it was the boring part that made it possible)

 2am decision.
 9am domain.
-LLC filed, EIN issued, six agents running, two sites live, all before bathtime.
+LLC filed, EIN issued, five agents running, two sites live, all before bathtime.

 I've spent the last three entries writing about how I work with Claude.
 Yesterday I decided to find out what happens when you actually use all of it, all at once.